ybenitezf/cdk_polylith/README.md

 poetry poly create base --name hitcounter_lambda
 ```

-> **Note**: if these functions shared code, ie something that could be refactored so that they both use it, it would be a good idea to add a new component for this feature.
+> **Note**: If these functions shared code (e.g: something that could be refactored so that they both use it), it would be a good idea to add a new component for this feature.

-And we add this new bases to the main `pyproject.toml` packages property:
+Next, we add this new bases to the main `pyproject.toml` packages property:

 ```toml
 packages = [